Mandaline/music-in-translation/_data/blog/cine-y-libros.md

    No recuerdo como fue

-   I don’t remember who it was
+   I don’t remember how it went
 2. \#7

    Si fue algún conocido